In Making modules: the configuration and structureยง

 Note that paths and names of resource files can be mangled in an installed distribution, so do not rely on their values in any other case besides using them as keys for the %?RESOURCES variable.

-The %?RESOURCES variable is not implemented as a plain Hash, but as an instance of the Distribution::Resources type, so do not expect to see all available resource files in a distribution by printing or by using other ways to inspect its value.
+The %?RESOURCES variable is not implemented as a plain Hash, but as an instance of the Distribution::Resource type, so do not expect to see all available resource files in a distribution by printing or by using other ways to inspect its value.
 Instead, use the API described above to access particular files.

 The %?RESOURCES variable is only accessible inside of modules.
 If you want to access %?RESOURCES outside of a module, you'll need to expose that API yourself.
 One way to do that is to create a routine in the lib directory to return its value: